Alpha-Blockers

 Enhancing Healthcare Team Outcomes

-Preventing adverse effects of medications in the elderly population requires special care and communication between physicians, pharmacists, and nurses.
-Selective alpha-1 antagonists are commonly used agents in an outpatient setting for patients with benign prostatic hypertrophy.
-These drugs can have significant interactions with other medications that have similar adverse effects.
-Clinical staff must review in detail the medical and social history of the patient before prescribing and ordering an alpha-blocker.
+Preventing medication-related adverse effects in older populations requires careful coordination and communication among physicians, pharmacists, and nurses.
+Selective alpha-1 antagonists are commonly prescribed for patients with BPH in outpatient settings.
+These medications can interact significantly with other drugs that share similar adverse effects.
+Clinical staff must thoroughly review the patient's medical and social history before prescribing or ordering an alpha-blocker.
+In particular, prescribers should be aware that tamsulosin 0.4 mg represents only half of the full recommended dose of 0.8 mg and should consider adjusting the dosage before concluding it is a therapeutic failure.

-If a patient taking an alpha-blocker resides in a nursing facility, there should be close communication with the nursing staff closely monitoring the patient due to an increased risk of orthostatic hypotension, which can lead to a fall.
-Fall precautions such as bed rails, a bed alarm, and a floor protection fall mat should be a consideration.
-The administration of alpha-blockers requires an interprofessional team that includes physicians, pharmacists, and nurses to collaborate to prevent adverse effects, especially in the elderly.
+If a patient taking an alpha-blocker resides in a nursing facility, close communication with the nursing staff is essential, as the patient is at an increased risk of orthostatic hypotension, which can lead to falls.
+Fall precautions, such as bed rails, a bed alarm, a bedside commode, nightlights, and a floor protection mat, should be considered.
+The administration of alpha-blockers requires collaboration among an interprofessional healthcare team, including physicians, pharmacists, and nurses, to prevent adverse effects, particularly in the older population.

 Details